19 W. Hargett St.

-A Board Certified Specialist in State and Federal Criminal Law, Damon Chetson represents people and entities - corporations, small companies, and non-profits - facing the most serious investigations and accusations in state and federal court.
+A Board Certified Specialist in State and Federal Criminal Law, Damon Chetson represents people and entities - corporations, small companies, and non-profits - facing the most severe investigations and accusations in state and federal court.

-While based in Raleigh, Mr. Chetson represents people and groups throughout North Carolina, and in all three federal districts in the state, and in various state and federal appellate courts.
+While based in Raleigh, Mr. Chetson represents people and groups throughout North Carolina, and in all three federal districts in the state, and various state and federal appellate courts.

 In 2016, Mr. Chetson was named a Board Certified Specialist in State and Federal Criminal Law by the North Carolina Board of Specialization.
 He is one of fewer than two dozen Board Certified Specialists in criminal law the Raleigh-Durham area, and one of fewer than 150 Board Certified Specialists in criminal law in the State of North Carolina.

 Mr. Chetson has also been rated by his peers as a Rising Star SuperLawyer in 2015, 2016, 2017, 2018, and 2019.

 A graduate of the Ivy League University of Pennsylvania, Mr. Chetson completed his law degree at the University of North Carolina in 2009.
 He has lectured on ethics and practice of law.
 He is the author of the North Carolina Bar Association’s General Practitioner’s Guide to Criminal Law – Search & Seizure Chapter (2016).

 From 2015 to 2017, he represented one of 13 law enforcement officers indicted on allegations of corruption and drug trafficking.